OULibraries/ansible-role-fcrepo3/docs/rebuildFedoraData.md

-# How to point a newly created Islandora at existing Fedora data
+# How to point a newly created Fedora+GSearch at existing Fedora data

 This assumes that the Fedora version does not change.